crystalize-dev/Pizza-Food/README.md

 # Todo:

-- Orders page (Admin)
+- Payment page
-- Address warning on submit payment!!!
+- Address input on Payment page
+- Orders page (Admin + User)

 # Not in rush

 - Fix slider blinking in sizes preview
 - Pizza loader
-- Categories page (menuItems list preview e.g. some of them)
-- Sort by category in menuItems (Admin page)
+- Sort by category in menuItems (on Admin page)
-- Icons on basic Categories
-- ID on images posting
 - All pages (Beautify)
-- Great refactor

 # !!!Tests!!!